Dr Mark Lunt "Bayesian inversion frameworks for the evaluation of greenhouse gas emissions at global and national scales"

 Dr Angelina Wenger "Measurements and modelling of CH4 and CO2 isotopes in the UK"

 Dr Ping Xiao "Global modelling of CHBr3 and CH2Br2 based on AGAGE measurements"

 Dr Alex Archibald “Numerical studies on dispersion and degradation of atmospheric trace gases”.
-He now works as a Post-Doctoral researcher in the Centre for Atmospheric Sciences at the University of Cambridge under the supervision of Prof. John Pyle.
+After leaving Bristol Alex worked as a Post-Doctoral researcher in the Centre for Atmospheric Sciences at the University of Cambridge under the supervision of Prof. John Pyle.

-Dr Mike Cooke “Global modelling of atmospheric trace gases using the CRI mechanism” and is now working in the Satellite Observations group of the Met.
+Dr Mike Cooke “Global modelling of atmospheric trace gases using the CRI mechanism”.
+After graduating worked in the Satellite Observations group of the Met.
 Office in Exeter.

-Dr Aoife Grant “Measurements and modelling of Tropospheric Hydrogen and Carbon Monoxide” and is now working as a Research Associate in the ACRG here at Bristol.
+Dr Aoife Grant “Measurements and modelling of Tropospheric Hydrogen and Carbon Monoxide” Post-graduation worked as a Research Associate in the ACRG here at Bristol.

 Dr Róisín Walsh “High frequency observations and analysis of OVOCs using gas chromatography-mass spectrometry”.